-Alderson House, Warwick is an imposing Georgian style 3 story building standing on the South Side of High Street at its junction with Back Lane, in the centre of the town.
+Alderson House, Warwick is an imposing Georgian style three story building standing on the south side of the High Street at it’s junction with Back Lane, in the centre of the town.
 The building was purchased in 1961 by Alderson House (Warwick) Ltd., a holding company, which manages and maintains the building on behalf of a number of local Masonic Lodges.
 It is named Alderson House in honour of Gerald Graham Alderson FRCS, a prominent Warwickshire Mason and Benefactor.

 The listing describes its outstanding features as follows:

 “Probably early C18 two storey plus attic 7 window red brick facade with painted stone or stucco dressings.
 Sashes in cased frames with key blocks, glazing bars.
 Moulded plinth, moulded cornice at eaves plain string band at first floor level.
 Central 6-flush-panel door with good semi-circular fanlight, bolection moulded architrave, keystone, entablature.
 Roof of old tiles having three dormers with moulded pediments.
 Staircase post-1694.”

 The date of 1696 which can be seen on the rainwater head is therefore probably correct for the completion of the house.
 This rainwater head was subject to comment by Pevsner (1966), who described High Street from the direction of Castle Street.
 He states “(from Back Lane) there is then a sequence of nice brick facades” and adds a footnote “No 23, rainwater head 1696”.